pampa-labs/pampa-labs.github.io/docs/technical-writings/posts/swarm-framework.md

   - feedback
 ---

-# OpenAI's Swarm: The Power of Right Abstractions to Build Multi-Agent Systems
+# OpenAI's Swarm: The Power of Right Abstractions

 After OpenAI announced the public release of Swarm, a library designed to build reliable multi-agent systems, I decided to dive in and explore its potential by integrating it into a real-world application.